vuejs/eslint-plugin-vue/docs/rules/valid-v-else-if.md

 - The directive is on the elements that the previous element don't have `v-if`/`v-else-if` directives.
 E.g. `<div v-else-if="bar"></div>`
 - The directive is on the elements which have `v-if`/`v-else` directives.
 E.g. `<div v-if="foo" v-else-if="bar"></div>`

-This rule does not check syntax errors in directives because it's checked by [no-parsing-error] rule.

 <eslint-code-block :rules="{'vue/valid-v-else-if': ['error']}">
 ```vue
 <template>